joomengine/jcb-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 # ADDING CUSTOM ADMIN VIEWS TO A COMPONENT

-* Example Component Not Sermon Distributor

-Now we'll look at adding custom admin view to a component.
-We'll make use of cost-benefit projection as our component.
+Cost-benefit projection will be used as our component.

 ### Settings - Custom Admin View

-And then we go to settings.
-And then we'll go to custom admin views.
-[00:00:20](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m20s) We will see there is two custom admin views added.
+Go to 'settings' and then to 'Custom Admin Views' .
+It will be seen that two 'Custom Admin Views' has been added.
+[00:00:20](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m20s)

 ### Multiple Switches Due To Being Dynamic

-It has more switches than the site view, because of its implementation being more dynamic.
-You can choose an icon, because in the back end you possibly want to have an icon when you are on the right [00:00:45](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m45s) of the page.
-Then you can decide where this should show in the main menu.
-Select if you should show in the main menu.
+It has more switches than the Site view because its implementation is more dynamic.
+You can choose an icon, because in the back end you possibly want to have an icon when you are on the right of the page.[00:00:45](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m45s)  Then it can be selected where this should show in the main menu.

 ### Icon - Main Menu - Dashboard - Submenu

-The main menu is a menu that drops down out of Joomla's menu item list.
-Then the dashboard is that dashboard we go to every time when we start with a component where all the icons are showing up.
-Then the submenu is the one on the left, [00:01:14](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m14s) which you will see when you are in a view.
-So these are all placements where you can possibly add this custom view.
+The main menu drops down from Joomla's 'menu item list'.
+This is the specific dashboard you need to go to each time when you start with a component where all the icons are displayed.
+Then the 'Sub-menu' is the one on the left,  which can be seen when you are in a view.[00:01:14](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m14s) These are all placements where this Custom View possibly may be added.

 ### Targeting Item(some switches are no)

-Now if you remember, the company results we didn't add to any of the views individually.
-We add it to items.
-That's why all of these are set to no. [00:01:41](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m41s) That means we are targeting an item in a view.
+Remember, the company results has not been added to any of the views individually it was added to items.
+That's why all of these are set to 'No'.
+[00:01:41](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m41s) That means an item is targeted in a view.

 ### Select Target View

-All we need to do a select the view which we are targeting, which is company.
-And we say, it has metadata yes or no, and it has access yes or no. That's basically [00:02:02](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m02s) to ensure that it targets the correct view, is simply by selecting company here.
+All that need to be done is to select the view which is targeted, which is 'Company'.
+Use one of these options: 'Has Metadata', 'yes' or 'no', and 'Add Access', 'yes' or 'no'.
+[00:02:02](https://www.youtube.com/watch?v=sPEkbuNXwds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m02s) Simply by selecting 'Company' it ensures that the correct view is targeted.<<<<<<<<<<<<<<<<<<<<<<<<

 ### Showing Within The Component